rebelsky/sams-assorted-musings-reflections/csc151-2023fa-eoces.md

 In my defense, students also found me kind.
 Let's see ...

 * The strategy sam uses to get extension (tokens) and his kindness make the course manageable.
-(Student 10)
 * Thank you for being kind Sam.
-(Student 11)
 * He was very open to take questions and easy to reach over teams and email.
 He was very kind which made it easier to reach out.
-(Student 16)

 Damn.
 I thought there were more of those.
 Maybe my kindness doesn't balance my snarkiness.